marcoandre1/express-react-app/README.md

 }
 ```

-## Implementing tasks details Route

-### Displaying data
+### Implementing tasks details Route.
+Part 1: Displaying data

+#### Using Mock Files During Development

+- Files with `.mock` extension indicate the file does not contain the true business logic.
+- Used to reduce complexity (eg., does not depend on server).
+- Mocks are commonly used in testing framework such as Jest.

+#### Demo

-- Add route which displays the details of a single task
+1. Add route which displays the details of a single task
-- Route will implement forms and buttons to allow user to change data
+2. Route will implement forms and buttons to allow user to change data
-- Router will be used to indicate which task should be viewed
+3. Router will be used to indicate which task should be viewed
-- Interactions which mutate the state will be added later
+4. Interactions which mutate the state will be added later

 - Create a new file `app/components/TaskDetail.jsx`: